+Abstract

-Abstract.
-Aguri is an aggregation-based traffic profiler targeted for near real-time, long-term, and wide-area traffic monitoring.
-Aguri adapts itself to spatial traffic distribution by aggregating small volume flows into aggregates, and achieves temporal aggregation by creating a summary of summaries applying the same algorithm to its outputs.
+This paper presents an aggregation technique targeted for near real-time, long-term, and wide-area traffic monitoring.
+Our technique, called aguri, adapts itself to spatial traffic distribution by aggregating small volume flows into aggregates, and achieves temporal aggregation by creating a summary of summaries applying the same algorithm to its outputs.
 A set of scripts are used for archiving and visualizing summaries in different time scales.
-Aguri does not need a predefined rule set and is capable of detecting an unexpected increase of unknown protocols or DoS attacks, which considerably simplifies the task of network monitoring.